 I know better than to say we have responsible adults to chaperone us.

 Finally we pack everything.
 Everyone piles into the convertibles for the party at Grant’s house.
 I am suddenly nervous.
 All the details are fine, but the responsibility of everything is too much.
 Jack bucks me up.
 Casper signs that the only important thing is to find his mom.
 Everything else is a lark.
 The same letting-go feeling I get when Jack dominates me, starts in my stomach.
 I have fallen into the adult trap of worrying about the unknown.
 We have a ghetto party awaiting us.
-Let’s go.
+Time to hit the road.

 Twenty minutes later we’re at Grant’s.
 He has a lookout and knows the moment we pull up.
 All his friends are car buffs.
 Soon Tam and Steve have their hoods up, showing off their massive V-8 engines.
 Gas is now over a buck, but the Uncles say not to worry.
 They have us covered.
 I bet.
 The girls are all loving Max.